The Planning and Development Department reviews sidewalk widths and applications for sidewalk modifications within the city limits of Houston.

 Q: How is the process different prior to Oct.
 1, 2020?
 Answer

 Prior to Oct.
 1, 2020, the Office of City Engineer reviewed all sidewalk related applications.
 This new process allows the Planning and Development Department (PD) to review sidewalk widths and locations simultaneously with landscaping requirements along the public streets.
 It will allow planning staff to enforce the ordinance compliance before it reaches the late stages of the permitting process and avoid unnecessary delays.
 The new process also gives applicants the flexibility to file an application for the modification of sidewalks or safety buffer standards in certain circumstances.
-PD will review all sidewalk applications in collaboration with the Office of City Engineers (OCE) and the Mayor’s Office of Disabilities (MOD).
+PD will review all sidewalk applications in collaboration with the Office of City Engineers (OCE) and the Mayor’s Office for People With Disabilities (MOPD).

 Q: Why did the City make these changes?
 Answer